 Encourage students to volunteer in campaigns

 Students can multiply their impact by volunteering with partisan or nonpartisan campaigns of their choosing.
 Encourage them to volunteer for campaigns and initiatives on Election Day and in the period leading up to it.
-Talk about how they can multiply the power of their individual vote by enlisting others or by being poll
+Talk about how they can multiply the power of their individual vote by enlisting others or by being poll workers.

 Electoral engagement efforts sponsored by schools have to be meticulously nonpartisan, but students can learn valuable skills and make an important impact if you encourage them to embrace their own beliefs and act on them, particularly since patterns of early civic involvement tend to stick.

 - Make information about on- and off-campus volunteer opportunities widely available — making sure to give equal visibility to contacts for both major parties.
 If third or fourth party candidates have a significant electoral presence, provide their campaign information as well.

 - Promote volunteer opportunities not just with political parties, but with grassroots groups such as student PIRGS, or campus affiliates of the NAACP, Tea Party, NARAL Pro Choice America, National Right to Life, etc.